 Now that you know how ethnochoreologists study dance, let’s take a deeper look into what they learn from their studies.
 Some aspects are obvious, such as the dances that researchers study and often participate in.
 At the same time, they are also learning about the underlying conditions and meanings behind the art.
 These components aren’t always directly visible.
 Sometimes, they aren’t realized until well after studies.
 But the ethnochoreologist is studying them nonetheless.

 As we’ve seen from the above information, the study of dance can take on many forms.
 Where other subjects focus on dance in relation to the outside culture, Ethnochoreology understands dance as culture itself.
 To these researchers, dance isn’t just one element within a larger society.
 Rather, it is a subculture that creates culture and is created by culture.
 Confusing, isn’t it?
-Let’s look at some examples of ethnochoreology to get a better understanding on the topic.
+Let’s look at some examples of ethnochoreology to get a better understanding of the topic.

 A Multi-Dimensional Art

 Dance is able to form connections to social values and work as a way for the public to interact with those values.
 Northern Cameroon is an example of this.
 Their traditional dances have been used to engage in political conversations.
-Specifically, “talking” about a post-colonial society, the dance acts as a life line.
+Specifically, “talking” about a post-colonial society, the dance acts as a lifeline.
 Bringing pre-colonial practices into the heart of present-day Cameroon, it acts as both a vehicle for, and a message about the past.
 The importance of these dances is entirely fueled by the local people.
 This allows such historical practices into the modern art form.

 Art acting as a device for knowledge also allows for a subculture to exist.
 Being enjoyed by society for it’s beauty, dance can exist on the “surface” of society.
 This relates back to the idea that dance is a socially accepted art form that doesn’t need further explanation.
 It acts as a layer, the top, most visible and socially accepted part of dance.
 The symbolism and ideas within a dance are able to send a whole other message.
 While the performance entices the general audience, the cultural message can be read loud and clear by members of the subculture.
 It acts as a second layer, elements that need further knowledge or connection to the community to understand.

 That may sound secretive and dangerous, but often it is just a history or story that can be understood in multiple ways.
 Particularly in countries that have a pre- and post-colonial history, dance works as a resolution.
-On stage, community members are able to address complicated issues and find safe resolutions.
+On stage, community members are able to address complicated issues and find safe solutions.
 Dance provides a safe place to play with potential changes.
-Government or ruling powers do not have to be confronted with these possible resolutions.
+The government or ruling powers do not have to be confronted with these possible resolutions.
 Because of this, community members can still have autonomy in their beliefs, rights, and social groupings.

 Digging a Little Deeper